River Char Action Group

 A lot of the work going on further up the river is designed to record and support the wildlife that lives on and around the river.

-We are doing our bit by starting a year-round water quality monitoring programme, gathering sightings of birds and other wildlife (some, like mink, not so native or desirable) and celebrating the river's own wild life.
+We are doing our bit with a year-round water quality monitoring programme, gathering sightings of birds and other wildlife (some, like mink, not so native or desirable) and celebrating the river's own wild life.

 Sign up below if you'd like to help.